thesofproject/sof-docs/architectures/dsp/intel/cavs-boot/cavs-dsp-boot-overview.rst

 IPC Communication with DSP ROM
 ******************************

-Once the master DSP core (#0) is powered up and reset by the host driver, an IPC communication with the DSP ROM is required in order to set the boot options (see Boot Path Control Messages for details and list of platforms that require this step).
+Once the primary DSP core (#0) is powered up and reset by the host driver, an IPC communication with the DSP ROM is required in order to set the boot options (see Boot Path Control Messages for details and list of platforms that require this step).
 It is a one-way message that does not require a response